eddymandran/eddymandran/README.md

 - 🤝 I’m looking for tips on **how to become web developper**

-- 🔍 I am looking for a **professionalization contract for a period of 1 year from April 12, 2021**
+- 🔍 I am looking for a **professionalization contract for a period of 1 year from April 12, 2021 or a first job.
+Full remote is possible.**

 - 👨‍🦱 💻 All of my projects will be available soon